Dear Music Patron:

 Sometimes the subject of payment can be awkward, so let me assist here as well.
 Like most things in life, in music you get what you pay for.
 Top-notch musicians get top dollar ($250+ per musician per hour), while newer or more amateur bands will play for less.
 You have to decide what sort of atmosphere and level of professionalism is needed at your venue.
 When you sit down to develop your event budget, make two line items: one for the band, and another for a sound technician (the person who brings the big speakers, lights, etc., and monitors the sound to make sure it’s right for the room).
 Expect to pay at least $1000 for a sound technician, depending on how many hours they will need to be on site.
 It’s also common courtesy to provide food and beverages for the band members and sound technicians, although it is fair to place a dollar limit on the amount consumed.

 Finally, be sure to have a signed agreement with your providers of live music.
 This protects both parties, and ensures that everyone is clear on all of the terms required for a successful event.
 Be sure to honor the terms of the contract, irrespective of the success of the event.

 About The Author

 Lynette Foss has been teaching biology at the college level for 15 years, and decided to "take her show on the road" several years ago when she was approached by event organizers to present educational programs to their groups.
 Her network of scholars and experts on a variety of topics prompted her to start an agency to represent them in addition to herself.
 Lynette is also a singer and keyboard player in five different bands, with an extended network of musicians from multiple genres.
 With such a deep reach into the musical community, it made sense to represent them as well, as she had already been booking bands in an unofficial capacity for years.
-Lynette teaches biology courses at Lake Forest College and at Columbia College Chicago.
+Lynette teaches biology courses at Lake Forest College and formerly at Columbia College Chicago.
 She received her undergraduate degree from the University of Michigan, and graduate degree from DePaul University.